trentlarson/endorser-ch/README.md

 - if there's already a response JWT & message then a new one might not show
-- ensure JWT subject is not used by endorser.ch back-end
+- ensure JWT subject is not used by back-end
 - reject confirmations on my own claims?
 - bug when a claim is duplicated
 - fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)